Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 WireShark was first released in 1998 under the name "Ethereal" and renamed to "WireShark" in 2006.
 Many people contributed to it to add support for more protocols.
 In 2023, it moved to the WireShark Foundation non-profit corporation that promotes network education and hosts SharkFest (WireShark developer and user conferences).
+A command-line version of WireShark is also available, called **TShark**.

 WireShark can load packets captures (PCAP) created by WireShark or other packets analyzers (like the `tcpdump` console tool).
 WireShark lists all captured or received packets, and for each packet it displays the info at each layer, and the original bytes.